oldwatchlover/Rendering-Plant/Documentation/USERGUIDE.md

                 is printed while running.
 Useful for debugging.

     -m <samp>   Number of samples per image pixel.
-Only the primary rays (from the camera through the frame buffer) support multsampling;
-                <samp> * <samp> samples are cast for each primary ray and averaged
-                to determine the final frame buffer pixel value.
+Only used by moray.
+Only the primary rays (from the camera through the frame buffer) support multsampling; <samp> * <samp> samples are cast for each primary ray and averaged to determine the final frame buffer pixel value.

     -t          Toonshade.
-Only used by _draw_.
+Only used by draw.
 Paints the image into the color buffer using provided colors/materials before drawing the line image.
 With proper materials, this can create a nice "toon shading" effect.